suvvenndu/docs.influxdata.com/content/kapacitor/v1.5/working/api.md

 #### Example

-See available/default options for the slack service:
+See available or default options for the Slack service:

 ```
 GET /kapacitor/v1/service-tests/slack